Others of My Kind: Transatlantic Transgender Histories

 Praise for Others of My Kind:

 Others of My Kind presents an exciting reconsideration of how we do trans history, negotiating historical tensions between scientific expertise and trans self-presentation, visibility and passing, medical progress and individual privacy.
-Contending admirably with the ethics of examining “difficult” photographs, the authors challenge voyeuristic traditions of trans representation through a finely attuned focus on intimate narratives and self-creation, showing how trans individuals actively shaped the priorities of 20th-century medical research from Berlin to New York, and from Antwerp to Casablanca.
+Contending admirably with the ethics of examining “difficult” photographs, the authors challenge voyeuristic traditions of trans representation through a finely attuned focus on intimate narratives and self-creation, showing how trans individuals actively shaped the priorities of 20th-century medical research from Berlin to New York, and from Amsterdam to Casablanca.

 —Katie Sutton, Australian National University